The uniform general signed rank test and its design sensitivity: Background and notation

-The sensitivity analysis null hypothesis $H_0(\Gamma)$ does not specify a single distribution for the observables $(Y_i)$, but it does imply a single worst-case distribution for the test statistic $T_n$ in a one-sided test which rejects for $T_n$ sufficiently large---that is, a distribution which maximizes $\P\condparen{T_n \geq a}{\Fcal}$ for any threshold $a$, among all distributions in $H_0(\Gamma)$.
-This worst-case distribution has the $n$ signs $(\indicator{Y_i > 0})$ independent with $\P\condparen{Y_i > 0}{\Fcal} = \Gamma / (1 + \Gamma)$ for all $i \in [n]$ \citep[\S 4.3]{rosenbaum_observational_2002}.
+The sensitivity analysis null hypothesis $H_0(\Gamma)$ does not specify a single distribution for the observables $(Y_i)$, but it does allow for easy construction of a single worst-case distribution for the test statistic $T_n$ in a one-sided test that rejects for $T_n$ sufficiently large, that is, a distribution that maximizes $\text{pr}\condparen{T_n \geq a}{\Fcal}$ for any threshold $a$, among all distributions in $H_0(\Gamma)$.
+This worst-case distribution has the $n$ signs $(\indicator{Y_i > 0})$ independent with $\text{pr}\condparen{Y_i > 0}{\Fcal} = \Gamma / (1 + \Gamma)$ for all $i \in [n]$ \citep[\S 4.3]{rosenbaum_observational_2002}.
 Write $c_{\alpha,n}(\Gamma)$ for the $1-\alpha$ quantile of $T_n$ under this worst-case distribution, so that $c_{\alpha,n}(\Gamma)$ is the critical value of a one-sided, level-$\alpha$ sensitivity analysis testing $H_0(\Gamma)$ with test statistic $T_n$; the critical value may depend on $\Fcal$, in the case of ties.
-This critical value yields a valid (conditional) test of the sensitivity analysis null hypothesis, and is not hard to approximate numerically or via the normal distribution.
-In \cref{th:uniform_bound} below, we build upon these ideas to define a uniform general signed rank test, deriving closed-form critical values which guarantee non-asymptotic Type I error control under the sensitivity null $H_0(\Gamma)$.
+This critical value yields a valid test of the sensitivity analysis null hypothesis, and is not hard to approximate numerically or via the normal distribution.
+In \cref{th:uniform_bound} below, we build upon these ideas to define a uniform general signed rank test, deriving closed-form critical values that guarantee nonasymptotic Type I error control under the sensitivity null $H_0(\Gamma)$.